ddoeppner/ONE-Record/working_draft/API/docs/security/authn-application-layer.md

 JSON Web Tokens (JWTs) consist of claims, which are statements providing information about a particular subject.
 As explained in the previous section, claims are store in the payload of the JWT token.
 Despite the fact that claims are optional, in ONE Record network, a JWT token must carry the following claims:

 - "iss" (Issuer) Claim : The "iss" (issuer) claim identifies the principal that issued the JWT.
 - "exp" (Expiration Time) Claim : The "exp" (expiration time) claim identifies the expiration time on or after which the JWT MUST NOT be accepted for processing.
+- "onerecord_company_id" Claim : The "onerecord_company_id" claim carries the IRI of a [cargo:LogisticAgent](https://onerecord.iata.org/ns/cargo#LogisticsAgent) and which identifies the logistics agent in the ONE Record network.

 ```
 {